How to Officiate a Wedding Ceremony | A Guide, Timeline, and Checklist

 TIP: Don't forget to have some fun!
 A little laughter and levity can help calm your nerves and will get people excited / set the tone for an amazing weekend.

-TIP: Make sure you have final stage directions added into your script (e.g. motion for people when to stand and sit down at the top of the ceremony, step to the side while the vows happen/for the kiss, and tell the couple to hold hands during the ring exchange).
+TIP: The officiant should make sure you have final stage directions added into their script (e.g. motion for people when to stand and sit down at the top of the ceremony, step to the side while the vows happen/for the kiss, and tell the couple to hold hands during the ring exchange).

 LET’S DO THIS!
 You’ve been preparing for months, and now the big day is finally here.
-You’re going to be amazing.
+It's going to be amazing.

-- If you're changing (e.g. have a bridesmaids dress and an officiant outfit), bring both outfits (and both pairs of shoes) if applicable.
+• If you're changing (e.g. have a bridesmaids dress and an officiant outfit), bring both outfits (and both pairs of shoes and jewelry) if applicable.

-…And after you knock it out of the park and they’ve both said “I do”…
+…And after the officiant does an incredible job and both partners have said “I do”…

 Sign the marriage license

-Depending on the rules in your county, you, the couple, and two witnesses, also need to sign the marriage license.
+Depending on the rules in your county, the officiant, the couple, and two witnesses, also need to sign the marriage license.

 Go celebrate!

-Hit the dance floor and/or bar - whichever place you feel like you can really let loose and celebrate all that you’ve accomplished.
+Hit the dance floor or bar - whichever place you feel like you can really let loose and celebrate.

-TIP: It can be fun to have a celebratory drink with the couple if they’re available!
+TIP: It can be fun for the officiant to have a celebratory drink with the couple, if you're all into that!

 Then...

-With this guide, you'll be well on your way to crafting an incredible wedding ceremony that truly reflects the couple's personalities and relationship.
-Remember to stay organized, communicate clearly with the couple and other vendors, and always be flexible and open to changes.
+With this guide, the officiant will be well on their way to crafting an incredible wedding ceremony that truly reflects the couple's personalities and relationship.
+It's helpful to remember to stay organized, communicate clearly with the couple and other vendors, and always be flexible and open to changes.
 And of course, have fun and enjoy the experience.
 It's a pretty special role to have.

 Cheers,